 # php -- BEGIN cPanel-generated handler, do not edit # Set the “ea-php73” package as the default “PHP” programming language. <IfModule mime_module> AddHandler application/x-httpd-ea-php73 .php .php7 .phtml </IfModule> # php -- END cPanel-generated handler, do not edit

-# php -- BEGIN cPanel-generated handler, do not edit # php -- END cPanel-generated handler, do not edit
+# php -- BEGIN cPanel-generated handler, do not edit . . . # php -- END cPanel-generated handler, do not edit

-- Click Save Changes and then Close to close the editor.
+- Click Close to exit the editor.

 - Pull up your site to check if the error is already gone.